DBS Verification during COVID-19

-We encourage people to speak to their Club Welfare Officers, but we recognise that people may be anxious talking to local people/friends about such matters.
-In such instances the Cricket Wales Welfare Director Ieuan Watkins would be happy to have an informal discussion with you [email protected]
+We encourage people to speak to their Club Safeguarding Officers, but we recognise that people may be anxious talking to local people/friends about such matters.
+In such instances the Cricket Wales Safeguarding Director Ieuan Watkins would be happy to have an informal discussion with you [email protected]

 No. This is your Certificate and it is your data.
 The only time that anyone may need to see it within cricket is where there is content or confusion regarding your name, address or DOB.
 In such instance the ECB Safeguarding Team will ask to see it.
 They will not share any content with your club or league.

 Yes please!
 Being a Verifier is easy and its free.
 All you need is an ECB registered DBS certificate yourself.
 To become a Verifier, drop a short email to your local League Safeguarding Officer, they will be able to invite you.